FriedbergLab/Epictope/README.md

-# EpicTope
+# Epictope

 Software for predicting epitope tag insertion sites in proteins.

-`EpiTtope` is a simple R pipeline to identify epitope tag insertion sites for proteins of interest.
-It uses four features of protein structure; sequence conservation, secondary structure, disordered binding regions, and solvent accessabilty to predict suitable internal locations for tag insertion.
+Epictope is an R pipeline to identify epitope tag insertion sites for proteins of interest.
+It uses four features of protein structure; sequence conservation, secondary structure, disordered binding regions, and relative solvent accessabilty to predict suitable internal locations for tag insertion.

-This repository contains the code source of the R epictope package, step-by-step R Markdown and Jupyter notebooks to run the complete workflow, wrapped scripts for simplified workflow executation, and instructions to adjust the weight and effect of each considered feature.
-The package depends on local installations of BLAST, muscle, and DSSP to run.
+This repository contains the code source of the R Epictope package, step-by-step R Markdown and Jupyter notebooks to run the complete workflow, wrapped scripts for simplified workflow executation, and instructions to adjust the weight and effect of each considered feature.
+The package requires local installations of BLAST, MUSCLE, and DSSP to run (those can b eisntalled as a apckage with EpicTope).
+You will need at elast 3GB of disk space.

 ## Table of Contents
 - [Methodology](#methodology)